Kamva/mgm/README.md

 Signature: `Deleted(result *mongo.DeleteResult) error`

 **Notes about hooks**:
-- Each model by default is using `Creating` and `Saving` hooks, So if you want to define those hooks, call to `DefaultModel` hooks in your defined hooks.
+- Each model by default use the `Creating` and `Saving` hooks, So if you want to define those hooks, call to `DefaultModel` hooks in your defined hooks.
 - collection's methods that call to the hooks:
 	- `Create` & `CreateWithCtx`